IFC file structure: the IfcObjectDefinition

 IFC file structure | IfcProduct class distribution scheme

-and of the window entity with its relating properties within the usBIM.viewer+ working space.
+Here’s a screenshot of an example of IfcProduct and of the window entity with its relating properties within the usBIM.browser working space.